greensnowltd/greensnowsite/join-the-team.md

 There will be continued development of new Magento 2 sites.
 Delivering a road map of user experience and operational enhancements to the Magento System.
 This includes configuring and customising extensions and creating custom code.
 Acting as technical lead for the project and assisting the ecommerce team on the optimisation of the project.
 You will also be involved in a migration from M1 to M2, liaising with our off-shore development team where appropriate.

-In addition there will be development and optimisation of our Shopify sites, testing, learning and optimising, ensuring we use our insight appropriately to roll out improvements across the various sites to suit each client and audience.
+In addition, there will be development and optimisation of our Shopify sites, testing, learning and optimising, ensuring we use our insight appropriately to roll out improvements across the various sites to suit each client and audience.

 You will have gained experience working with Magento and Shopify, either during your previous job, a work placement or in your own time.
 You will be comfortable building and maintaining a site on your own, and comfortable making decisions and installing your own working practices.
 At the same time, there will be support from a team very comfortable working with both platforms and very comfortable ensuring developers are well supported and given the time and resources to develop their own knowledge.